The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 you show visually very distressing areas where land has been removed over the course of time, and in the end you focus predominantly

-What kind of criteria did you use in choosing locations for filming?
+of criteria did you use in choosing locations for filming?

 NIKOLAUS GEYRHALTER: Our initial starting point was a British study which attempted to identify every form of earth movement, with statistics.